Learning and Selfconfirming Equilibria in Network Games: Local externalities

-\begin{example} Proposition \ref{prop:interiorSCE} provides alternative conditions, that are only sufficient, for interior NE in an auxiliary game in which only agents in $J$ are considered.
-Figure \ref{fig:net2} provides an example of game that do not satisfy any of them, but still has a unique interior NE.
-We set $ \alpha _{i}=0.1$ for each player $i$.
-Every blue arrow stands for a positive externality of $0.2$ (so, the blue arrows represent just the first case from Example \ref{ex:net1}).
-The two red arrows stand for a negative externality of $0.2$.
-This network game has a unique NE, and 16 SCE.
-Table \ref{table:3} shows them all (redundant couples and singletons are omitted).
+\begin{example} Proposition \ref{prop:interiorSCE} provides alternative \emph{sufficient} conditions for an interior NE in the auxiliary game with player set $J$.
+Figure \ref{fig:net2} provides an example of game that does not satisfy any of them, but still has a unique interior NE.
+We set $\alpha _{i}=0.1$ for each player $i$.
+Every blue arrow represents a positive externality of intensity $0.2$ (so, the blue arrows represent the first case from Example \ref{ex:net1}).
+The two red arrows represent negative externalities of intensity $-0.2$.
+This network game has a unique NE, and 16 SCE's.
+Table \ref {table:3} shows them all (redundant doubletons and singletons are omitted).

 \end{example}